Adult Activities & Education

 Nonresident: $55

 U.S. Coast Guard Aux. - Introductory boating safety course.
 Meets Ohio Minimum course requirements for anyone born on or after January 1, 1982 and the vessel has more than a 10hp engine.
 Topics include boating laws, safety equipment, safe operation, boating emergencies, trailering, etc. NASBLA approved.
-Possible insurance discout.
-Pick up materials at Recreation Deparment.
+Possible insurance discount.
+Pick up materials at Recreation Department.
 If materials need to be mailed there is a $5.50 additional fee.

 Finance/Life Planning